-Soils within the scheme extent are recorded as being 'Class 0', 'Class 2' and 'Class 4' as displayed on Scotland's Peat Map.
-Class 0 is considered to be mineral soil, Class 2 are peat soils with occasional peaty soil and Class 4 are predominantly mineral soils with some peat soil.
+Soils within the scheme extent are recorded as being 'Class 0' as displayed on Scotland's Peat Map.
+Class 0 is considered to be mineral soil.

-Works will be restricted to previously engineered ground within the A82 trunk road boundary.
+Works will be restricted to previously engineered ground within the A835 trunk road boundary.
 Therefore, this receptor has no constraints that are likely to be impacted by the proposed works and as such, 'geology and soils' is scoped out and is not discussed further within this RoD.